Start the countdown.

 So when you flip the switch over from “beta” version to live, officially launched software, you should have good traffic and usage from the start.
 You can use those customers’ feedback to refine your product and continue developing it, as we covered in the previous tutorial.

 It’s important to be hyper-connected right around launch date.
 An influx of traffic is a wonderful thing, but it may also uncover problems or glitches that you hadn’t noticed in the earlier stages.
-So you need to stay on top of everything, tune in to social media, listening carefully to what people are saying to you—and saying about you.
+So you need to stay on top of everything, tuning in to social media and listening carefully to what people are saying to you—and saying about you.
 Then you can try to fix any bugs, or tweak anything people are finding confusing, as soon as possible.

 You can also try to squeeze extra publicity out of your launch after the event itself, in the brief window you have before it becomes old news.
 If you’ve got some good coverage, try to use that to convince other outlets that they should be writing about you too.
 Suggest different angles, so that the blogger or journalist has a fresh story to tell.